Dollar Tree (DLTR)

 Same-Store Sales

-Dollar Tree’s demand has been healthy for a retailer over the last two years.
-On average, the company has grown its same-store sales by a robust 3.1% per year.
+Dollar Tree’s demand has been spectacular for a retailer over the last two years.
+On average, the company has increased its same-store sales by an impressive 3.3% per year.
 Given its flat store base over the same period, this performance stems from not only increased foot traffic at existing locations but also higher e-commerce sales as demand shifts from in-store to online.

 7. Gross Margin & Pricing Power